-Sarah Curtis was appointed as Professor of Health and Risk at the University of Durham in September 2006.
-Based in the Department of Geography, she also works closely with colleagues in other disciplines through the Institute of Hazard, Risk and Resilience and the Wolfson Institute.
+Sarah Curtis was appointed as Professor of Health and Risk in the Geography Department at the University of Durham in September 2006.

 Sarah Curtis holds a BA Hons. in Geography from Oxford University and DPhil in Urban and Regional Studies from the University of Kent.
 Before joining Durham University she worked as Professor in Geography at Queen Mary, University of London.

 As well as contributing to theoretical development of health geography, her work has strong applied and international aspects.
-She has worked on health policy development and evaluation of health services in the UK, France, Russia, Poland, Canada and the USA.
+Her research has informed and contributed to health policy development and evaluation of health services in the UK, France, Russia, Poland, Canada and the USA.

-- Sarah is Principal Investigator for the project ‘BIOPICCC - Built Infrastructure for Older People in Conditions of Climate Change.’
-(Co-P.I. is Dr Dimitri Val, Heriot-Watt University), Commencing September 2009 for 3 years.
-This is Funded by the Engineering and Physical Sciences Research Council under their ARCC Programme (£427,000 to Durham University and £288,000 to Heriot-Watt University).
+- She was Principal Investigator for the project ‘BIOPICCC - Built Infrastructure for Older People in Conditions of Climate Change.’
+2009 -2012 funded by the Engineering and Physical Sciences Research Council under their ARCC Programme.
+This has published a toolkit for development of adaptation to climate change which has been widely cited as a valuable planning resource.

-- Research on physical activity and wellbeing in schools (the ‘MJVE’ project) (funded by ESRC), for which Sarah is Co-I directing research by Dr Katie Thomson, PDRA in geography.
+- Research on physical activity and wellbeing in schools (the ‘MOVE’ project) (funded by ESRC), for which Sarah is Co-I directing research by Dr Katie Thomson, PDRA in geography.

 - health impact assessment of urban regeneration schemes, (for the Department of Health, and other agencies).

 - development of healthy public policy (with agencies in Canada and UK).